-My main contribution to the field was to investigate how foreign aid going to contested areas influence violence intensity.
-I approached this issue from a rational choice perspective but maintains an interest in systemic approaches.
+My main contribution to the field has been to investigate how foreign aid going to contested areas influence violence intensity.
+I approached this issue from a rational choice perspective but maintain an interest in systemic approaches.

 In order to investigate the relation between aid and conflict I needed subnational aid data.
 I initiated an effort to adapt and develop the Uppsala Conflict Data Program‘s geocoding method to cover foreign aid.
 Together with colleagues we did the first substantial pilot effort to geo-code foreign aid which sparked geo-coding efforts at the World Bank, USAID, African Development Bank, International Aid Transparency Initiative, the AidData Center for Development Policy, and others.

 Together with colleagues I have been interested in mapping warring parties’ territorial dominance, primarily in Africa South of the Sahara.
 We have so far produced a dataset of warring parties’ battleground control.
 Battleground control measures the yearly number of locations that a warring party has been able to take control over as a result of battles with rivals in an administrative division (like a province).
+We have also been developing maps detailing warring parties’ territorial cominance and contestation.
 More datasets are upcoming.